dkebler/4S/README.md

 			/css
 ```

- The subdirectory /hugo is for end user editable content in the format that [Hugo](http://gohugo.io) expects.
-The frontmatter and mustache shortcodes in each md file are Hugo specific but the markdown is generic and portable.
-In the future this directory will be set up as a submodule.
+ the `/content` directory holds the end-user editable content.
+The idea is to make this directory "portable" and not part of this repo but either as a submodule or through configuration.
+The subdirectory /hugo within /content is for end user editable content in the format that [Hugo](http://gohugo.io) expects.
+Within the /hugo directory the frontmatter and mustache shortcodes in each md file are Hugo specific but the markdown is generic and portable.
+A content only editor would only need access to the /pages directory.
 ```
 /content
   /hugo
-    /archetypes
+    /archetypes  * see Hugo documentation
 	  /data    * see Hugo documentation
-		/pages   * where the actual markdown files live.
-This is where end users edit files
+		/pages   * where the actual text markdown files live.
+This is where editor of site text need access
 ```

-This directory holds the html template layouts need for the site generator.
-The subdirectly /hugo holds layout templates specific to the Hugo generator.
+This `/html` directory holds the html template layouts need for the site generator.
+Currently only [Hugo](http://gohugo.io) is supported as a generator.
+The subdirectory `/hugo` holds layout templates specific to the Hugo generator.
 Other subdirectories could be utilized for alternative templating systems like Jade.
 ```
 /html
   /hugo
 ```
-A directory of various workflow config files.
+The `/config` directory holds the various workflow config files.
 Here you will do customizing to suit, particularly to the deployment files or if you change/add workflow pieces.
-With the exception of sass-bower.json they are js files instead of json files so they can be commented and have generated values.   index.js is the main config file (by default).
+With the exception of sass-bower.json they are js files instead of json files so they can be commented and have generated values.   `index.js` is the main config file (by default).
 Take a look at it first!
 If you would rather use an alternative name for this file see the instruction on how in the file itself.
+Then check out all the other configuration files so see what kinds of things will need to be set for your particular application.
 ```
 /config
 ```
-This holds all the workflow library code/modules.
+`/lib` holds all the workflow library code/modules.
 The filenames are fairly self explanatory.
 To understand their use pick a gulp task and follow to the various libraries.
-For example take a look at the 'dev' or 'deploy' tasks and you will be lead to build module which loads the clean sass and html modules.
+For example take a look at the 'dev' or 'deploy' tasks and you will be lead to build module (which loads the clean sass and html modules) and then either a watch or deploy module.
 ```/lib
 ```

 generated directories are
 ```
-/bower_components
-/.builds  * where development and distribution builds are put for local browser syncing or deployment /node_modules
+/bower_components  * where all bower packages are installed, can be changed in .browerrc /.builds  * where development and distribution builds are put for local browser syncing or deployment /node_modules  * where npm places js module packages
 ```
 ### Files